 - reviews and monitors the capital structure, financial policies and treasury function of the Company and makes recommendations to the Board in relation thereto; and - reviews and recommends to the Board whether to approve financing agreements or arrangements, including plans to issue, incur, amend, repurchase, redeem or repay, as applicable, indebtedness.

-The Board has adopted a written charter for the Finance Committee, which is available on our corporate website at https://www.ardaghmetalpackaging.com/corporate/investors/governance.
-The contents of the website are not incorporated by reference into this Management Report.
+The Board has adopted a written charter for the Finance Committee, which is available on our corporate website at https://ir.ardaghmetalpackaging.com/corporate/investors/governance.